-In 1986, David Hockney created the photographic collage titled Pearblossom Highway, 11-18th April 1986, #2.
+In 1986, David Hockney created the photographic collage Pearblossom Highway, 11-18th April 1986, #2.
 It is a unique interpretation of his California road trip on a stretch of highway, CA 138.

 About David Hockney’s Pearblossom Highway

 The scene is not only consists of the driver’s perspective but also from the passenger’s eye view.
 David Hockney was so fascinated with this road trip through the Antelope Valley on the outskirts of Los Angeles that he created a meaningful interpretation using over 800 mounted photographs that reveal the formerly barren Mojave Desert.